The best UK beach holiday destinations for kids

 Weymouth’s Castle Cove neighbours the 16th-century Sandsfoot Castle and Gardens.
 Framed by cliffs and verdant surrounds, its sand dusted shores slope gently into the water, meaning it’s safe for paddling, and at low tide, you can introduce the kids to the sea creatures that populate the rockpools.

-At just a 15-minute drive from Waterside Holiday Park and a six-minute drive from Chesil Vista, it’s a lovely place to spend the day while staying at either of the resorts.
+At just a 15-minute drive from Bowleaze Cove Holiday Park & Spa and a six-minute drive from Chesil Beach Holiday Park, it’s a lovely place to spend the day while staying at either of the resorts.
 And if you get bored of the beach, there’s plenty to entertain the little ones in Weymouth, a stalwart of the British seaside experience.

 One of Wales’ most popular seaside resorts, Barmouth attracts its fair share of tourists in the summer.
 Its seemingly never-ending stretch of sand faces west towards the Irish Sea, boasting some gorgeous views of Cardigan Bay.
 The beach is very accessible and has an array of shops and leisure activities on offer nearby.